 6. In the Prioritize the Following Drivers section, select each driver and click Add.
 Alternatively, click Add All to choose all the drivers.

-7. Click the button Next: Prioritize Drivers
+7. Click the button Next: Prioritize Drivers.

 8. Using the Select a Rating list, choose the appropriate scale when presented with each driver comparison.